mediocreatmybest/gaslightingeveryone/README.md

 # Gaslightingeveryone

 This repository contains strong traces of gaslighting, along with a few files for; machine learning, containers, and ultimately some poorly written scripts.
+*Feel free to fix by pulling or log issues, I can't promise I will do anything but I'll try*

 ## Caption creation tools